jumpinjackie/mapguide-react-layout/README.md

 # Templates

-The following templates are included with this viewer (see [TEMPLATES.md](https://github.com/jumpinjackie/mapguide-react-layout/blob/master/TEMPLATES.md)) for how to launch a viewer with the desired template
+The following templates are included with this viewer.

+See [TEMPLATES.md](https://github.com/jumpinjackie/mapguide-react-layout/blob/master/TEMPLATES.md) for how to launch a viewer with the desired template

 ## AJAX Viewer